TUW-GEO/rt1/doc/theory.rst

 Second, :math:`I_{\textrm{interaction}}` is evaluated using the analytic solution to the remaining :math:`\theta`-integral for a given set of fn-coefficients as presented in [QuWa16]_.

+TBD: it might help to show one example how these coefficients can be caluclated.
+You did send be a doucment there in the past, which is currently in the *exampels* directory.
+I would suggest to include this kind of example here.

 .. rubric:: References
 ..
 [QuWa16]  R.Quast and W.Wagner, "Analytical solution for first-order scattering in bistatic radiative transfer interaction problems of layered media," Appl.Opt.55, 5379-5386 (2016)